Long power outages expose Quebec's lack of readiness for energy transition: expert

 -

-Two suspects charged with first-degree murder in shooting death of OPP officer
+New details released about suspects charged in shooting death of OPP officer

-Two suspects have been charged with first-degree murder in connection with the fatal shooting of an Ontario Provincial Police officer near Hagersville, Ont. on Tuesday afternoon.
+New details have been released about the two suspects charged in connection with the fatal shooting of an Ontario Provincial Police officer near Hagersville, Ont.

 -